 If you’re the kind of person that is good at researching pricing, managing inventory, and organizing shipping, this could be a viable income stream for you.

 Offer seamstress services

 I know a full-time homemaker back in Florida that earns the equivalent of a full-time income just by offering basic seamstress services out of her home.
 She doesn’t do extensive seamstress work but she does help with buttons, zippers, hemlines, and taking in / letting out of the waistline.
 Most of her clients come to her home so she can take measurements and she usually requires a week to complete the job.
 If you’re good with a needle and don’t mind working one-on-one with clients, this a great option to help you make extra money from home.

 Start a blog

 As a homemaker, you have knowledge and skills to share with hundreds of thousands of other women.
 Whether you excel at home organization or you are able to keep your home spotlessly clean even with kids and pets, the cyber world needs your homemaking voice.
 Start a blog to share your organization hacks, formulas for homemade cleaning supplies, childcare tips, sewing tutorials, or whatever other skill you’ve developed.
-You can then monetize your blog by using affiliate links, working with sponsors, selling your own products (like my Christmas planner), or offering services.
+You can then monetize your blog by using affiliate links, working with sponsors, selling your own products (like my date night book, Adventuring Together), or offering services.
 If you open a storefront like I mentioned earlier, this is another platform to help you promote those products as well.